-I know of no other handheld throttle in the 852B's price range that can out-perform it.
+There is no other handheld throttle in the 852B's price range that can out-perform it!
+PERIOD!

 Let's look at a rule of physics.
 "Things like to keep doing what they're doing."
 If a locomotive is sitting idle with no power applied, it's actually doing something.
 It's sitting there.
 When you "give it the juice", a fair bit of power is needed to get it going.
 Once it gets going you can back off the throttle setting.
 Now it's doing something else.
 It's moving.
 To keep it moving takes less power that it takes to get it moving.